 The checklist below shows the steps an applicant (the supervisor) and student will need to follow to submit an online application to NBHRF for the Summer Studentship Grant competition:

-- Complete the online application form and prepare all required attachment documents including a scanned completed signature page and a scanned transcript (please note there is a maximum 10MB restriction for each uploaded files, please ensure your documents meet this restriction).
+- Complete the online application form (including all fields with an asterisk (*) if the required fields are not filled out your application will not be processed for review) and prepare all required attachment documents including a scanned completed signature page and a scanned transcript (please note there is a maximum 10MB restriction for each uploaded files, please ensure your documents meet this restriction).

 - Complete an updated online Common CV using the template entitled "NBHRF Template" for BOTH THE STUDENT AND THE SUPERVISOR(S)